PradyumnVikram/PeriodicTrends/Assets/readme.txt

-All assets and image files are in this app
+All assets and image files are in this folder